peteroupc/peteroupc.github.io/colorgen.md

 passed at once to the `WGM` function just given must be from the same wavelength.

 **Notes:**
 - Finding a _representative_ reflectance curve for an arbitrary RGB color can be done, for example, by the method described in [Smits 1999](http://www.cs.utah.edu/~bes/papers/color/) or the method described in [Burns 2015](http://scottburns.us/reflectance-curves-from-srgb/).
-(Note that a given RGB color can be the perceived color of [widely varying reflectance curves](http://www.handprint.com/HP/WCL/color18a.html#ctprin38).)
+(Note that a given RGB color can be the perceived color for [widely varying reflectance curves](http://www.handprint.com/HP/WCL/color18a.html#ctprin38).)
 - If the "reflectance curves" represent light passing through transmissive objects (such as light filters), rather than pigments, the [simple product](http://www.handprint.com/HP/WCL/color3.html#mixprofile) of those curves, rather than the geometric mean as given in step 2, yields the mixed curve of their mixture, according to B. MacEvoy.

 <a id=Other_Color_Topics></a>